sagar87/tensorsignatures/docs/tutorials.rst

     $ for i in {1..10}; do tensorsignatures --verbose train data.h5 my_first_runs_${i}.pkl 5 -i ${i}; done;

 will create 10 inititalizations of rank 5 decompositions.
+Note, that we passed the optional argument :code:`-i` to the program call to indicate that we want to create different initializations.

 Summarizing several initializations with :code:`tensorsignature write`
 ----------------------------------------------------------------------